 Definition

-Energy is a noun that refer the strength or vitality required for sustained physical or mental activity.
+Energy is a noun that refers to the strength or vitality required for sustained physical or mental activity.
 It also refers to a natural power source that can be transformed into movement, heat, or work.
-In people,
+In people, it often describes enthusiasm and drive to accomplish things, while in science, it refers to the capacity to perform work or produce change.

 Etymology